 It’s finally time to dive into creating your logo!

-Using the logo research and ideas above, you should have a solid idea of your target market and brand attributes, as well as the style and layout of the logo you want.
+With all of the logo research and ideas in your logo design worksheet, you should have a solid idea of your target market and brand attributes, as well as the style and layout of the logo you want.
 Let’s get into colors, fonts, and symbols!

-Choosing color for your logo design isn’t just about picking what looks good to you.
+Choosing a color for your logo design isn’t just about picking what looks good to you.
 Think about how your audience will perceive it and where it will be displayed.
+Your logo colors will be your brand colors, so imagine how they’ll look on all of your business assets.

 To help you decide, here are a few emotions and descriptors associated with some of the most well-known colors: